How recessions can affect retirement savings

 In a recession, if you don’t plan on retiring and using your money right away, you might consider staying the course, even if you see your retirement savings balance go down.
 Whether market prices rise or fall, it’s not a gain or loss until you sell.
 So if you sell when the market is down, you’ll lose money.
 But if you can keep your money in the market, your balance could go back up when the stock market recovers.

 It can be hard for you to watch the stock market—and your investments—go up or down, but try not to make decisions about your savings and investments out of fear and stress.
-If you’re confident that your money is invested based on your comfort with risk and how long before you plan on retiring, then you’re likely better off waiting for the market to rebound—because it always has historically.
+If you’re confident that your money is invested based on your comfort with risk and how long before you plan on retiring, then you’re likely better off waiting for the market to rebound—because it has historically.

 Helping build your retirement savings